 Angie Werner got a lot more than she bargained for on January 24, when she sat down to help her 8-year-old daughter, Ayla, with her math homework.
-As Pop Sugar reports, the confusion began when they got to the following word problem:
+As Pop Sugar reported in 2018, the confusion began when they got to the following word problem:

 “There are 49 dogs signed up to compete in the dog show.
 There are 36 more small dogs than large dogs signed up to compete.
 How many small dogs are signed up to compete?”

 Many people misread the problem and thought it was a trick question: if there are 36 more small dogs and the question is how many small dogs are competing, then maybe the answer is 36?